grbeno/grbeno.github.io/pages/dj_installation.md

 ```
 cd <the_path_of_your_project_directory>
 ```
-_The installation command creates the Pipfile and Pipfile.lock with the dependencies and version infos_
+_The installation command creates the Pipfile and Pipfile.lock with the dependencies and version infos._
 ```
 pipenv install  <dependencies>
 ```